UniMath/agda-unimath/src/orthogonal-factorization-systems/functoriality-pullback-hom.lagda.md

                       [arrows of types]
 ```

-that maps pairs of arrows to their pullback-hom.
-We refer to either of the
+where the functorial action of the pullback-hom on arrows is the left vertical
-vertical functors as the pullback-hom functor.
+arrow.

 ### Functoriality of pullback-homs on exponentiated cospan diagrams